Eximio by Fernando Martín

 Where a Cathedral City Meets a Contemporary Kitchen

 That physical context matters because contemporary restaurants in mid-sized Spanish cities face a particular challenge: they must compete with the gravitational pull of Madrid, thirty minutes away by Cercanías commuter rail, without replicating it.
-The restaurants that hold their own in cities like Alcalá tend to do so by anchoring themselves to place in a way that a capital-city restaurant cannot.
+Restaurants in cities like Alcalá tend to do so by anchoring themselves to place in a way that a capital-city restaurant cannot.
 Eximio has chosen that path deliberately, and the Michelin Bib Gourmand, awarded in both 2024 and 2025, confirms that the approach is working at a level the guide's inspectors consider worth marking.

 The contemporary Spanish restaurant scene has a well-established pipeline: young cooks train at Le Cordon Bleu or a Spanish culinary school, stage at one or more of the country's reference kitchens, and then either move into brigade roles at those establishments or return to their home region to open independently.
 Fernando Martín followed a version of this path with notable stops: Le Cordon Bleu for foundational technique, and then time at Martin Berasategui in Lasarte-Oria, a three-Michelin-star house in the Basque Country that operates one of the most technically exacting kitchens in Spain.